1/9/2023

 - Signs of anxiety.
 Some dogs become anxious when they are too cold.
 They may even become fearful and turn around, trying to head back toward home.

 - Looking for a hiding place.
 Some dogs will look for shelter under a car, a bush, somewhere else when they’re too cold.
-If your dog starts hiding, it’s time to come inside for warmth.
+If your dog starts hiding, it’s time to head inside and warm up.

 Cold weather can pose problems for your pup, but there are measures you can take to help your dog enjoy the winter wonderland safely and comfortably!
-Here are a few other ways you can help your dog stay healthy and warm.
+Here are a few other ways you can help your dog stay healthy and warm during the winter season.

 Limit time outdoors

-The best way to prevent cold weather issues is to prevent them before they happen.
+The best way to prevent cold weather issues is to stop them before they happen.
+For example, just like you wouldn’t want to be stuck in a cold car all by yourself, neither does your best friend.
 Never leave your dog in the car when it’s cold outside and avoid putting them out in below-freezing temperatures.
-Instead, opt to spend more quality playtime indoors during the colder months and limit cold weather activities to a minimum.
+Instead, opt to spend more quality playtime indoors during the colder months and limit cold weather outdoor activities.

 Give your dog a good wipe down when coming back indoors